-The work planned for 2022 involves prospecting of the entire claim area surrounding the Oakes Leases and clearing and sampling of various trenches on the 46-claim property where gold values were reported by previous operators.
+The work planned for 2022 involved prospecting of the entire claim area surrounding the Oakes Leases and checking various trenches on the 32-claim property where gold values were reported by previous operators.
 A Geophysical IP (Induced Polarization) survey has been carried out.
-Similar work is being undertaken in the area of the former copper mine This work began in late 2021 after Covid 19 and contractor availability delays.
+Similar work was undertaken in the area of the former copper mine This work was done in early and late 2022 after Covid 19 and contractor availability delays.

-On May 6, 2022 the Company reported on the results of the Induced Polarization ("IP") survey recently completed over the central portion of the Oakes Gold Project Property.
+On May 6, 2022, the Company reported on the results of the Induced Polarization ("IP") survey completed over the central portion of the Oakes Gold Project Property.
 The IP survey was completed by CXS (Canadian Exploration Services) of Larder Lake, Ontario.
 It utilized a 3-D Distributed Induced Polarization system with wireless data acquisition and multiple layer data presentation.
 This system has less impact on the environment, as it reduces the amount of line cutting necessary and was also useful in getting data from underneath the lake, which bisects the survey area.
 Data are presented as both resistivity and chargeability information at 50-meter vertical intervals, beginning at surface and extending to different depths below surface.
 This information can provide a 3-dimensional interpretation of the bodies causing the anomalies.
 Normally, higher chargeability zones are related to metallic minerals in the host rocks and areas of higher resistivity may be related to silicification often associated with gold mineralization.
 The results indicate five (5) significantly anomalous areas, (please see maps and explanatory video on Company website www.spartonresources.com).
 One of these (Anomaly "D") is directly associated with a mineralized area adjacent to Hawley Lake, near the old "Oakes" shaft, where Sparton drilled several holes in late 2020.
 All holes were mineralized with pyrite, magnetite and hematite and locally intersected quartz veins and intense silicification.
 Anomalous values in silver, copper and gold were reported from these drill holes.
 The mineralization occurs in brecciated sediments and syenite porphyry.
 (See Company News Release dated March 19th, 2021).
 Syenite porphyry is one of the main host rocks for gold mineralization at the Alamos Young Davidson Mine.
 The other IP chargeability anomalies have never been tested with trenching or drilling and were unknown until the results of this survey.
 At least two of them, (anomalies "C" and "E") appear to be associated with syenite porphyry rocks on the west side of Hawley Lake.
 Only a very small portion of Anomaly "D" near the old shaft was tested by the 2020 drill program.
-Based on these results, Sparton plans to undertake a trenching program to attempt to expose the sources for the new IP chargeability anomalies.
-This work is expected to begin later this summer once amendments to the existing work permit have been approved by the Ontario Government.
-Positive results from the trenching will be followed up with a new drilling program.
+Based on the IP results, Sparton prospected the key anomaly areas and determined that a trenching program to attempt to expose the sources for the new IP chargeability anomalies was not feasible due to heavy overburden and swampy areas.
+This work took place late in 2022 this summer following receipt of a new work permit approved by the Ontario Government.
+Drilling will be necessary to test these areas effectively.